david-c14/SubmarineFree/manual/PO.md

 ## Basic Operation

 The PO-204 does not offer the wealth of fixed phase outputs, instead it offers a greater level of control over 4 output signals from the same oscillator.
 Each of the 4 outputs can be adjusted independantly while remaining in tune with the master tuning controls.
+This can be used in conjunction with envelope generators to produce a Yamaha style FM [sic] synthesiser.

 ## Phase